Stevie-Ray/hangtime-climbing-boards/README.md

 ### Authentication

-To get detailed information such as the gym's address, board angle, or rotatability status, you need to provide your credentials through environment variables.
-Each climbing board app (Kilter, Tension, etc.) requires its own set of login credentials.
+Required to get MoonBoard locations.
+To get detailed information of Aurora Boards such (Kilter, Tension, etc.) as the gym's address, board angle, or rotatability status, you need to provide your credentials through environment variables.
+Each climbing board app requires its own set of login credentials.
 The scraper will only fetch additional details for the specific apps where you provide valid login details.

 **Important Legal Notice**: Before using this scraper with credentials, you
 must: